fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 ## RS485TransmitDataFRT

 Version using the FRT library and FreeRTOS instead of TaskManagerIO.
-Experimental
+Needs testing

 ## RS485ReceivingDataFRT

 Version using the FRT library and FreeRTOS instead of TaskManagerIO.
-Needs more work.
+Needs testing.